markjprice/cs8dotnetcore3/errata.md

 ## Page 30 - Discovering your C# compiler versions
 In Step 5, the command `csc -langversion:?` works on macOS but on Windows it returns the error `The name "csc" is not recognized as the name of a command, function, script file, or executable program.
 Check the spelling of the name, as well as the presence and correctness of the path.` To fix this issue, use the following link: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/command-line-building-with-csc-exe

+## Page 47 - Comparing double and decimal types

+In the book, I say that the `double` type has some special static members, including one named `Infinity`.
+This is wrong.
+There are two members named `PositiveInfinity` and `NegativeInfinity`.

+## Page 47 - Using Visual Studio Code workspaces

+The book says, "Visual Studio has a feature called workspaces that enables this."
+It should have said, "Visual Studio **Code** has a feature called workspaces that enables this."

 ## Page 49 - Storing dynamic types

 In the code example, I show assigning a `string` value to a dynamically-typed variable, as shown in the following code: